AlexCC93/readthedocs_test/docs/source/Writing service and client. C++.rst

-Writting service and client.
+Writing service and client.
 C++
 ==========================

-.. _writting service client cpp:
+.. _Writing service client cpp:

 This sections shows how nodes can communicate with each other through services.
 The node that sends a request is called the client node, while the node that responds to the request sending the response is called the service node.
 The programs for the client and service nodes will be developed in C++.